clojure-lsp/clojure-lsp/docs/api.md

 ## Library

-The namespace [clojure-lsp.api](https://github.com/clojure-lsp/clojure-lsp/tree/master/src/clojure_lsp/api.clj) should be used as the entrypoint for the same available featues of the CLI, feel free to open a issue for missing features.
+The namespace [clojure-lsp.api](https://github.com/clojure-lsp/clojure-lsp/tree/master/src/clojure_lsp/api.clj) should be used as the entrypoint for the same available features of the CLI, feel free to open a issue for missing features.

 ## GitHub Action